josiest/songwriting/songs/Lee, Mountainess/lyrics.md

 ### Chorus
 Tired of waiting
-For anything from me
+For me

 ### Bridge I
-Bring back my lover, today
+Bring back my love, today
 Ah, I would

-Bring back my lover, today
+Bring back my love, today
-~The lie, the pain, the heart that was slain
+~A lie into pain, the heart that was slain
 ~By I only know who

 ### Bridge II